sankalp7654/ETHIndia-2.0/README.md

 # Real Estate Land Tokenizer - ETHIndia 2.0
-This application was developed in ETHIndia 2.0 hackathon in 36 hours.
+This application was developed at ETHIndia 2.0 hackathon in 36 hours.

 ### Setup